Camping in the Broken Group Islands

-Pacific Rim National Park Reserve staff strive to manage activities within the National Park to protect the natural and cultural heritage of the area.
+Pacific Rim National Park Reserve staff strive to manage activities within the national park reserve to protect the natural and cultural heritage of the area.
 Your appropriate, respectful behaviour will not only lead to a safe and rewarding experience but will also contribute to a healthy, functioning ecosystem.
-Parks Canada, First Nations and visitor's collective actions will ultimately ensure that future generations can appreciate and enjoy this special place.
+Parks Canada, First Nations and visitors' collective actions will ultimately ensure that future generations can appreciate and enjoy this special place.
 When you leave a camping area, ensure the area is in at least as pristine a condition as when you found it.

 - Use ropes (not nails) to hang tarps etc. Remove all ropes.
 Disassemble primitive furniture and structures before departing.

 - Leave all vegetation as you find it.
 A rare lichen, the seaside centipede lichen, has been found in the Broken Group Islands.
 Breaking lower branches from trees could have a devastating impact on the species.

 - Store food and garbage securely, either inside kayak hatches or in rodent and crow-proof containers.
 You are living with wildlife in the islands

 - Pack out all garbage.
 There is no garbage pick-up in the Broken Group Islands.

 - Use solar composting outhouses for bodily waste only.
 They are not compost piles for food scraps.